COVID-19 Service updates

 Canterbury is now at Delta Alert Level 2.

 Canterbury moved to Delta Alert Level 2 on Wednesday 8 September.
-The great news is that we will are back to usual timetables.
+The great news is that we are back to usual timetables.

 However, public transport under Delta Alert Level 2 looks a little different than usual.